erikvanmechelen/wind/manuscript/28openings.md

 The outright German-English attack from the French side is effectivee, especially if Italy is tipped off as well and annoyingly progressing into Piedmont.

+Consider also: Using such an approach defends Munich while also having a say in Belgium even when you are unsure about France and England out of the gates.

 ## Blitzkrieg, Danish Variation (Germany)

 F Kie – Den